Cha-OS/colabo.space-infrastructure/provisioning/ansible/docs/nginx.md

 #### To many sites-available

-+ check the `/etc/nginx/sites-available` if there are any duplicated or wrongly dirtected sites, as that might be missleading for the certbot
++ check the `/etc/nginx/sites-available` if there are any duplicated or wrongly directed sites, as that might be misleading for the certbot

 ## Extensions